ShuaiGitHub/treeSearcher/README.md

       Use DFS to perform a pre-order traversal of the tree.
     5. searchHash(<node>):
       This is a more general method that use hashMap to search the node.
 The hash map is created when the node is inserted.
+    6. getHead():
+    return the head node.

 ### treeTester.java
   it tests whether the tree is robust for empty tree.
 It also test whether the search tree can perform the search function.
-This java class implement jUnit test.
+This java class implements a jUnit test.